List of people who have opened the Olympic Games: Opening ceremony

+On 14 February 1952, Princess Ragnhild, in place of his grandfather King Haakon VII of Norway and father Crown Prince Olav who were in London for the state funeral of King George VI, opened the Olympic Winter Games in Oslo by speaking in Norwegian:

+Jeg erklærer åpnet den sjette olympiske vinterleker med nitten hundre femti-to i Oslo til feiring av den femtende olympiaden i moderne tid.
+(Note: The "15th" was counting the upcoming Summer Games, which was the 15th Olympiad.)

-On 19 July 1952, Juho Kusti Paasikivi, President of Finland, opened the Olympic Games on Helsinki in exact format in English and Finnish:
+On 19 July 1952, Juho Kusti Paasikivi, President of Finland, opened the Olympic Games on Helsinki in Finnish and English:

+Julistan nykyajan viidennettoista olympiakisat Helsingissä avatuiksi.

 "I declare open the Olympic Games of Helsinki, celebrating the XV Olympiad of the modern era."

+On 26 February 1956, Giovanni Gronchi, President of the Italian Republic, declares the Winter Olympics in Cortina d'Ampezzo open by speaking in Italian:

+Dichiaro aperti i settimi Giuochi invernali di Cortina d'Ampezzo, celebranti la sedicesima Olimpiade dell'era moderna.
+(Note: The "16th" was counting the upcoming Summer Games, which was the 16th Olympiad.)

-On 22 November 1956, the Duke of Edinburgh opened the Games of Melbourne in exact format:
+On 22 November 1956, the Duke of Edinburgh opened the Games of Melbourne by saying:

 "I declare open the Olympic Games of Melbourne, celebrating the XVI Olympiad of the modern era."

+On 18 February 1960, US vice president Richard Nixon, opened the Squaw Valley Winter Games with:

+"I now declare open the Olympic Winter Games of Squaw Valley, celebrating the VIII Winter Games."

 On 27 August 1960, Giovanni Gronchi, President of the Italian Republic, declares the Summer Olympics in Rome open by speaking in Italian:

-"I proclaim the opening of the Olympic Games of Rome, celebrating the XVII Olympiad of the modern era."
+Proclamo l'apertura dei Giochi Olimpici di Roma, celebranti la diciassettesima Olimpiade dell'era moderna.

+On 29 January 1964, Austrian president Adolf Schärf opened the Innsbruck Winter Games by speaking in Austrian German:

+"Ich erkläre die neunte Olympischen Winterspiele Innsbruck neunzehn und vierundsechzig für eröffnet."

 On 10 October 1964, Emperor Hirohito of Japan, opened the Summer Olympics in Tokyo by speaking in Japanese:

-"Celebrating the XVIII modern Olympiad, we hereby declare the opening of the Tokyo Olympic Games."
+On 6 February 1968, Charles de Gaulle, President of the French Republic, declares the opening of the Grenoble Winter Olympics by speaking in French:

+Je proclame l'ouverture des dixième Jeux olympiques d'hiver de Grenoble.

-On 12 October 1968, Mexican president Gustavo Diaz Ordaz opened the Games of Mexico City in Spanish:
+On 12 October 1968, Mexican president Gustavo Díaz Ordaz opened the Games of Mexico City in Spanish:

-"Today, 12 October 1968, I declare inaugurated the Olympic Games in Mexico, that commemorate the XIX Olympiad of the modern era."